phanatagama/Blog/aboutme.md

   My name is Himanshu Gangwani.

 - I am pursuing my B.TECH in Computer Science from BIT Mesra.
-- I love to play CTFs and PWN boxes on HTB as a member of [ByteForc3](https://ctftime.org/team/71631)
+- I love to play CTFs and PWN boxes on HTB .
 - A tech Geek, Cyber_Sec Enthusiast and a __Handsome guy__ too :P